fysoul17/firebase_auth_simplify/README.md

 ```

 ### Using the wrapper
-We provide FirebaseAuthProvider so that we can manage a sign-out function for you later.
+We provide FirebaseAuthProvider so that we can manage a sign-out function for you.

 ```dart
 FirebaseAuthProvider.instance.signInWith(FirebaseWhateverAuthAPI());